Kmzbch/staktekst/README.md

 1. Balloon launcher

-- Clip selected text with the source URL and title
+- Clip selected text with the page URL and title
 - Bookmark web pages
 - Copy text with the page title and URL
 - Zoom in/out
 - Websearch by selected text on a search engine
+- User can register up to 6 search engines

 2. Popup window